ortus-docs/coldbox-docs/layouts_n_views/layouts/nested_layouts.md

 # Nested Layouts

 You can also wrap layouts within other layouts and get incredible reusability.
-This is accomplished by using a method from our glorious Renderer plugin: renderLayout().
+This is accomplished by using the `renderLayout()` method in the Renderer.
 As always, refer to the CFC API for the latest method arguments and capabilities.

 ```js
 renderLayout([any layout], [any module=''], [any view=''], [struct args={}], [any viewModule=''], [boolean prePostExempt='false'])